-It’s just been released just this month in a mini-collection containing the eyeshadow palette along with four lip products.
+It’s been released in a mini-collection containing the eyeshadow palette along with four lip products.
+However, you can buy all the products separately too.

-The palette comes in a peach printed cardboard packaging with gold-lined roses on the outside.
-It’s a really pretty packaging and has a Spring look and feel to it!
+The palette comes in peach-printed cardboard packaging with gold-lined roses on the outside.
+It’s really pretty packaging and has a Spring look and feel to it!

 The brush is on one end the Sigma’s E38 Diffused Crease™ brush and on the other the E54 Medium Sweeper™.
 These are perfect for application and blending.
 Both brushes work amazingly well and pick up the eyeshadows with very little fallout.